Dylan-Butterfield/Python_University_Project/README.md

 ## Results
 - Received a high distinction for the project.

-- Project Feedback: Coursework is delivered to an **excellent standard**, with robust and well‑executed technical implementation.
+- Project Feedback: "Coursework is delivered to an **excellent standard**, with robust and well‑executed technical implementation.
 Control structures, modular design, data handling, visualisation, and GUI development are **consistently strong**.
-The work is **clearly presented, reproducible**, and aligned with learning outcomes, demonstrating **high technical maturity** and sustained effort throughout.
+The work is **clearly presented, reproducible**, and aligned with learning outcomes, demonstrating **high technical maturity** and sustained effort throughout."

 - Created subtables to obtain exact times of maximum and minimum readings.